MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-sources-enhanced.md

 ---
-title: External eventstream sources (preview)
+title: Add and manage eventstream sources (preview)
-description: Learn about external event sources in an eventstream with enhanced capabilities that are in preview. ms.reviewer: spelluru ms.author: zhenxilin
+description: Learn how to add and manage an event source in an eventstream with enhanced capabilities that are in preview. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx